Nokia AIMS: a transformation in warehouse inventory management

 After a thorough evaluation process, Nokia chose to partner with Spectro Cloud and use its Palette Edge platform to manage the lifecycle of its AIMS edge Kubernetes clusters.

-With Palette, Nokia can:
+With Palette, Nokia was able to:

-Model the full software stack for deployment to each site, including its choice of Ubuntu Pro OS, K3s lightweight Kubernetes distribution, plus integrations for observability, networking, CPU operator, certificate manager and much more.
+- Model the full software stack for deployment to each site, including its choice of Ubuntu Pro OS, K3s lightweight Kubernetes distribution, plus integrations for observability, networking, CPU operator, certificate manager and much more.

-Effectively deploy to ‘airgapped’ locations, thanks to Palette’s local content bundles, which ensure that clusters can access the container images they need even if they can’t reach the internet.
+- Effectively deploy to ‘airgapped’ locations, thanks to Palette’s local content bundles, which ensure that clusters can access the container images they need even if they can’t reach the internet.

-Centralize management of connected clusters with an intuitive NOC-style UI, and automate day 2 operations such as patches and upgrades.
+- Centralize management of connected clusters with an intuitive NOC-style UI, and automate day 2 operations such as patches and upgrades.

-For Nokia’s engineers, the provisioning process has gone from one day to one hour — a huge improvement in efficiency and a reduction in repetitive manual tasks.
+For Nokia’s engineers, the provisioning process had gone from one day to one hour — a huge improvement in efficiency and a reduction in repetitive manual tasks.
+Onboarding new customers and new sites was much easier than before.